jacobeverist/ShiftedAxisNumberPlane/README.md

 # Demo of Manim NumberPlane with yaxis shifted to border

+Demonstration of shifting the y-axis to the left-side border of NumberPlane.

+We cannot move yaxis directly without screwing up the internal NumberPlane class calculations

+Instead, we use a yaxis_shift variable in all calculations and relabel the x-axis ticks

 ## Prerequisites

 Must have manim community installed, at least 0.17.3